 By Stephen Lew, AW2 Advocate

-As an AW2 Advocate, we attend events to support AW2 Soldiers, Veterans, and Families and to educate others on the support that AW2 provides for them.
-I attended the first ever Military Appreciation Night where the Lebanon Valley College (Dutchmen) Ice Hockey Team came to face off the Naval Academy Ice Hockey Team at the Hershey Park Arena in Hershey, PA.
+The Army Wounded Warrior Program (AW2) Advocates often attend events to support AW2 Soldiers, Veterans, and Families and to educate others on the support that AW2 provides for them.
+I was fortunate to not only be invited, but provide AW2 information and material to attendees during the second annual Military Appreciation Night at the Hershey Park Arena in Hershey, PA.

-As I stood at my AW2 table, I realized there is a common misconception that the Wounded Warrior Project (WWP) is the same thing as AW2.
-AW2, the Army Wounded Warrior Program, is the official U.S. Army program serving severely wounded, ill, and injured Soldiers since 9/11.
-AW2 is Army lead and designed by the Soldier for the Soldier.
+As I stood at my AW2 table, the general public came to my display and asked what the difference was between last year’s nonprofit organization and AW2.
+My response –AW2 is the Army lead and designed by the Soldier for the Soldier.
 AW2 works inside the network of Army, government, and local and national resources to help Soldiers, Veterans, and their Families resolve many issues.
-Wounded warriors may be eligible for a wide array of benefits in order to help them recover physically, prepare financially, and build their skills for a rewarding career.
-AW2 Advocates will ensure that AW2 Soldiers, Veterans, and their Families are connected with these benefits and services, which span:
+Wounded warriors may apply for a wide array of benefits in order to help them recover physically, prepare financially, and build their skills for a rewarding career.
+AW2 Advocates, like me, ensure that AW2 Soldiers, Veterans, and their Families are connected with these benefits and services, which span:

 - Retirement and transition